Heat pump: Others

+Electrocaloric heat pumps are solid state.

 Applications

-The International Energy Agency estimated that, as of 2021, heat pumps installed in buildings have a combined capacity of more than 1 000 GW.
-They are used in climates with moderate heating, ventilation, and air conditioning (HVAC) needs and may also provide domestic hot water and tumble clothes drying functions.
+The International Energy Agency estimated that, as of 2021, heat pumps installed in buildings have a combined capacity of more than 1000 GW.
+They are used for heating, ventilation, and air conditioning (HVAC) and may also provide domestic hot water and tumble clothes drying.
 The purchase costs are supported in various countries by consumer rebates.

 Space heating and sometimes also cooling

 In HVAC applications, a heat pump is typically a vapor-compression refrigeration device that includes a reversing valve and optimized heat exchangers so that the direction of heat flow (thermal energy movement) may be reversed.
 The reversing valve switches the direction of refrigerant through the cycle and therefore the heat pump may deliver either heating or cooling to a building.
-In cooler climates, the default setting of the reversing valve is heating.

-The default setting in warmer climates is cooling.
 Because the two heat exchangers, the condenser and evaporator, must swap functions, they are optimized to perform adequately in both modes.
-Therefore, the Seasonal Energy Efficiency Rating (SEER) of a reversible heat pump is typically slightly less than those of two separately optimized machines.
-For equipment to receive the Energy Star rating, it must have a rating of at least 14 SEER.
+Therefore, the Seasonal Energy Efficiency Rating (SEER in the US) or European seasonal energy efficiency ratio of a reversible heat pump is typically slightly less than those of two separately optimized machines.
+For equipment to receive the US Energy Star rating, it must have a rating of at least 14 SEER.
 Pumps with ratings of 18 SEER or above are considered highly efficient.
 The highest efficiency heat pumps manufactured are up to 24 SEER.

+Heating seasonal performance factor (in the US) or Seasonal Performance Factor (in Europe) are ratings of heating performance.
+The SPF is Total heat output per annum / Total electricity consumed per annum in other words the average heating COP over the year.

+Window mounted heat pump

+Window mounted heat pumps run on standard 120v AC outlets and provide heating, cooling, and humidity control.
+They are more efficient with lower noise levels, condensation management, and a smaller footprint than window mounted air conditioners that just do cooling.

 Water heating

-In water heating applications, a heat pump may be used to heat or preheat water for swimming pools or heating potable water for use by homes and industry.
-Usually heat is extracted from outdoor air and transferred to an indoor water tank, another variety extracts heat from indoor air to assist in cooling the space.
+In water heating applications, heat pumps may be used to heat or preheat water for swimming pools, homes or industry.
+Usually heat is extracted from outdoor air and transferred to an indoor water tank.

 District heating

-Heat pumps can also be used as heat supplier for district heating.
+Large (megawatt-scale) heat pumps are used for district heating.
+However as of 2022 about 90% of district heat is from fossil fuels.
 In Europe, heat pumps account for a mere 1% of heat supply in district heating networks but several countries have targets to decarbonise their networks between 2030 and 2040.
 Possible sources of heat for such applications are sewage water, ambient water (e.g. sea, lake and river water), industrial waste heat, geothermal energy, flue gas, waste heat from district cooling and heat from solar seasonal thermal energy storage.
-In Europe, more than 1500 MW of large-scale heat pumps were installed since the 1980s, of which about 1000 MW were in use in Sweden in 2017.
 Large-scale heat pumps for district heating combined with thermal energy storage offer high flexibility for the integration of variable renewable energy.
-Therefore, they are regarded as a key technology for smart energy systems with high shares of renewable energy up to 100%, and advanced 4th generation district heating systems.
-They are also a crucial element of cold district heating systems.
+Therefore, they are regarded as a key technology for limiting climate change by phasing out fossil fuels.
+They are also a crucial element of systems which can both heat and cool districts.